 George Southwick was a homeopathic physician and gynecologist, and was a professor at Boston University’s School of Medicine.
 He also maintained his office at 433 Marlborough.

-At about the same time, 433 Marlborough became the home of Rene Marchant and his wife, Alice (Breitel) Arnaud Marchant They previously had lived at 158 St. Botolph.
+433 Marlborough became the home of Rene Marchant and his wife, Alice (Breitel) Arnaud Marchant.
+They previously had lived at 158 St. Botolph.
 He was a chef and hotel food service manager.

-In August of 1949, Alice Marchant acquired 433 Marlborough from Hugh Macdonald, acquiring the property as trustee for the benefit of her two sons by her first marriage (to Frank Arnaud): Edouard X. Arnaud and Rene E. Arnaud.
+On August 23, 1949, Alice Marchant purchased 433 Marlborough from Hugh Macdonald, acquiring the property as trustee for the benefit of her two sons by her first marriage (to Frank Arnaud): Edouard X. Arnaud and Rene E. Arnaud.

 At about the same time, the Marchants separated.
 Alice Marchant continued to live at 433 Marlborough until her death in November of 1976.

-In July of 1977, Peter P. Papesch and his wife, Barbara G. Papesch, as trustees of the 433 Marlborough Street Trust, purchased 433 Marlborough from Edouard and Rene Arnaud.
+On July 1, 1977, 433 Marlborough was purchased from Edouard Arnaud and Rene Arnaud by Peter P. Papesch, an architect and real estate developer, and his wife, Barbara G. Papesch, as trustees of the 433 Marlborough Street Trust, of which they were the two beneficiaries.
 In June of 1977, in anticipation of the purchase, Peter Papesch filed for (and subsequently received) permission to legalize the occupancy of 433 Marlborough as a single-family dwelling and professional office, there being no prior record of the legal occupancy on file with the Building Department.

 In December of 2005, Barbara Papesch filed for (and subsequently received) permission to convert the property from a single-family dwelling and professional office into a two-family dwelling and professional office.

 The Papesches divorced and on June 30, 2006, Peter Papesch withdrew as a co-trustee of the 433 Marlborough Street Trust.